PulidoLuciano/luciano-react-router/README.md

-A simple router for SWA on react.
+A simple router for SPAs on react.